 In the far west, tiny Corvo is dominated by Caldirao, a 984-foot (300 m) deep elliptical crater.
 Nearby Flores is a forgotten paradise of hydrangeas, glistening lakes and sparkling seas.
 You might even be lucky enough to spot a whale or dolphin off its nutrient-rich shores.

 With one of Europe’s mildest winters but summers that remain warm rather than hot, walks in the Azores’ subtropical climate are gorgeous all year round.
 Rainfall is common and increases markedly from east to west.

 To get between the islands you have the option of hopping on a turboprop plane or riding the waves on a ferry.
 Each island has an airfield, whilst the main airports are on São Miguel, Santa Maria, Faial and Terceira.

-Explore more of Portugal: Browse the best Hikes in other regions.
+Explore more: Browse the best Hikes in other regions.